repnz/windbg-cheat-sheet/README.md

 If there the DriverEntry function returns an error status, it will be returned to "sc" / OsrLoader and the driver will be unloaded without calling DriverUnload.

+To debug your own driver, move it into the virtual machine and install it.
+Then you are welcome to put a breakpoint on the DriverEntry by using "bu DriverName!DriverEntry" and then start the driver.
+If you want to update the code (say you found a bug..) then you can stop the driver, recompile, move the files into the VM, and start the driver again.

 ## Exploring Modules And Symbols

 - lm -> Prints list of loaded modules